zzxwill/oss/intl.en-US/API Reference/Access control/Add a signature to a URL.md

 The URL signature must include at least the following three parameters: Signature, Expires, and OSSAccessKeyId.

--   The `Expires`  parameter indicates the time-out period of a URL.
-The value of this parameter is UNIX time \(which is the number of seconds that have elapsed since 00:00:00 UTC, January 1, 1970.
-For more information, see [Wikipedia](https://en.wikipedia.org/wiki/Unix_time)\).
-If the time when OSS receives the URL request is later than the value of the Expires parameter and is included in the signature, an error code request timed-out is returned.
-For example, if the current time is 1141889060, to create a URL that is scheduled to expire in 60 seconds, you can set the value of Expires to 1141889120.The valid period of a URL is 3,600 seconds by default and 64,800 seconds in maximum.
+-   The `Expires` parameter indicates the timeout period of a URL.
+The value of this parameter is [UNIX time](https://en.wikipedia.org/wiki/Unix_time) \(which is the number of seconds that have elapsed since 00:00:00 UTC, January 1, 1970\).
+If the time when OSS receives the URL request is later than the value of the Expires parameter included in the signature, an error code of request timed-out is returned.
+For example, if the current time is 1141889060, to create a URL that is scheduled to expire in 60 seconds, you can set the value of Expires to 1141889120.
+The valid period of a URL is 3,600 seconds by default and 64,800 seconds in maximum.
 -   `OSSAccessKeyId` refers to the AccessKeyID in the key.
 -   `Signature` indicates the signature information.
-For all requests and header parameters that OSS supports, the algorithm for adding a signature to a URL is basically the same as that of [Adding a signature to a header](reseller.en-US/API Reference/Access control/Add a signature to the header.md#).
+For all requests and header parameters that OSS supports, the algorithm for adding a signature to a URL is basically the same as that of [Adding a signature to a header](intl.en-US/API Reference/Access control/Add a signature to the header.md#).

     ```
     Signature = urlencode(base64(hmac-sha1(AccessKeySecret,